-LAT 111 Beginning Latin I

-The primary goal of this course is a basic reading knowledge of Latin and an understanding of the history and culture in which the language is embedded.
+LAT 111 Beginning Latin I (3) The primary goal of this course is a basic reading knowledge of Latin and an understanding of the history and culture in which the language is embedded.
 By the end of one year, students will be exploring the literature of the classical period, using the life and poetry of Horace as a point of entry.
 Latin will be treated as a step in a humanistic program for developing linguistic, literary, and historical knowledge and understanding.
+LAT 212 Intermediate Latin II (3) Continuation of LAT 211.
+This is a reading course based on major authors of ancient Rome.
+Students will begin with Cicero and Catullus and continue with selections from Virgil and Livy, concluding with Caesar or Pliny the Younger if time allows.
+Prerequisites: LAT 111, 112, and 211.

+historical knowledge and understanding.
 LAT 112 Beginning Latin II (3) Continuation of LAT 111.
 Prerequisite: LAT 111.

-LAT 211 Intermediate Latin I (3)

-This is a reading course based on six major authors: Cicero, Caesar, Catullus, Virgil, Livy, and Ovid - three poets and three writers of prose.
+LAT 211 Intermediate Latin I (3) This is a reading course based on six major authors: Cicero, Caesar, Catullus, Virgil, Livy, and Ovid - three poets and three writers of prose.
 Students will read, translate, and discuss passages from the six authors, concentrating on good translation, literary appreciation, and understanding of the place of our authors in Roman and subsequent history and culture.
-Prerequisites: LAT 111 and 112.
+Prerequisites: LAT 111 and 112. school Spanish.